spatie/phpunit-watcher/README.md

 [![StyleCI](https://styleci.io/repos/98163923/shield?branch=master)](https://styleci.io/repos/98163923)
 [![Total Downloads](https://img.shields.io/packagist/dt/spatie/phpunit-watcher.svg?style=flat-square)](https://packagist.org/packages/spatie/phpunit-watcher)

 Wouldn't it be great if your PHPUnit tests would be automatically rerun whenever you change some code?
-This repository contains a binary that does exactly that.
+This package can do exactly that.

-With the binary installed you can do this simply by executing:
+With the package installed you can do run this:

 ```php
 phpunit-watcher watch